Tell Me Why (video game): Development and release

-The developers stated that in response from criticism over the variable timing of episode releases for Life Is Strange, that they will commit to a release schedule for the three episodes over mid-2020.
-Initially, only subtitles were offered in non-English languages as the dubbed voice recordings in French, German, Spanish (Mexico), and Portuguese (Brazil) were delayed due to the impact of the COVID-19 pandemic.
+The developers stated that in response from criticism over the variable timing of episode releases for Life Is Strange, that they will commit to a release schedule for the three chapters over mid-2020.
+Initially, only subtitles were offered for localization as the dubbed voice recordings in French, German, Spanish (Mexico), and Portuguese (Brazil) were delayed due to the impact of the COVID-19 pandemic.
 The dubbings were later released on October 31, 2020.

-The game is unavailable to purchase in some countries, including Turkey, Russia, China, United Arab Emirates, Indonesia, Peru, among others.
+On July 23, 2020 at Xbox Games Showcase, the chapter release dates were announced for weekly intervals from August to September 2020.
+The game was not made available to purchase in some countries, including Turkey, Russia, China, United Arab Emirates, Singapore, among others.
 A Microsoft spokesperson said that local game availability varies and the decision is based on a broad set of factors.
 It was available to be pre-ordered until the day of its release, August 27.
 On March 10, 2021, Chapter 1 of the game was made available for free on all platforms.
-From June 1 to 30, corresponding with Pride Month 2021, the full game was made available for free.
+From June 1 to 30, corresponding with Pride Month since 2021, the full game was made available for free.

 Reception

-The game received "generally favorable reviews" according to the review aggregator Metacritic.
+Tell Me Why received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 The game's depiction of trans identity was subject to debate, with mixed opinions.

 Todd Martens from Los Angeles Times said the game attracted media attention when it was announced due to the developers' decision to feature Tyler as one of its lead characters, as well as their release of an extensive FAQ that sought to explain how it handled the portrayal of Tyler.
 Martens suggested that while the FAQ may be interpreted as trying to stay in control of a social media narrative, it also represented relatively uncommon minority representation resulting in an "extremely close reading" otherwise.

 Accolades

+At Gamescom 2020, it won Best Family Game.
+Gayming Magazine nominated it for Game of the Year in 2021.